 Officially disapproved of it, and officially said so, but a good many of the men in them came to see me, came to see Ripley – that’s why he was invited to speak at the State Bar Association – to say, “Now it seems you have a point.”
 And some of them went as far as saying, “There is going to be a smash up here.
 Something has got to give.
 This has become far too dangerous (activity on Wall Street) for serious people.”

-The initial reaction of Wall Street to the ideas of Berle and Means was also primarily negative.
-Berle recalled that the Corporation Trust Co. attempted to force their book’s original publisher, the Commerce Clearing House of Chicago, to “find some way of dumping it quietly”.
+The initial reaction of Wall Street to the ideas of Berle and Means were also primarily negative.
 The Corporation Trust Company, founded in 1892, owned the Commerce Clearing House, which published a range of business books.
+Berle recalled that the Corporation Trust Company attempted to force their book’s original publisher, the Commerce Clearing House of Chicago, to “find some way of dumping it quietly”.
 He added that “it therefore came just this side of being suppressed by the then existent financial establishment.”
 Berle also recalled in 1969 that “though we didn’t know it then, we were pounding out the principles which later became principles on which the Securities and Exchange Legislation enforced today is based.”
 An unnamed individual at GM–perhaps chairman Alfred Sloan–read a summary of The Modern Corporation and Private Property and was deeply offended.
 The Corporation Trust Company, fearing the loss of GM’s business, attempted to suppress the book.
 Luckily for Berle and Means, the staff of the Commerce Clearing House did not destroy the publishing plates and instead sold them to Macmillan and Company, which re-published the book in February 1933.

 The Modern Corporation and Private Property may have infuriated many on Wall Street, but it was critically praised within the academic community.
 The political scientist George Ward Stocking wrote that Berle and Means had “rendered a service to the science of economics which no economist can afford to overlook.”
-The book raised Berle’s profile, bringing him into contact with New York State Governor Franklin D. Roosevelt, who was just about to become President.
-There is no archival evidence that Franklin Roosevelt personally read The Modern Corporation and Private Property.
-Nonetheless, Berle became part of Roosevelt’s Brains Trust and provided the President with advice about finance and banking reform.
-Berle also advised FDR Labour Secretary Frances Perkins.
+The book raised Berle’s profile, bringing him into contact with New York State Governor Franklin D. Roosevelt (hereafter FDR), who was just about to become President.
+There is no archival evidence that FDR personally read The Modern Corporation and Private Property.
+Nonetheless, Berle became part of Roosevelt’s brain trust and provided the President with advice about finance and banking reform.
+Berle also advised FDR’s Labour Secretary, Frances Perkins.

 Means’s contribution to the New Deal came largely as a result of his work as an advisor to Agriculture Secretary Henry A. Wallace, the most left-wing of FDR’s cabinet members.
 In 1936, Means published The Modern Economy in Action, a book co-authored with this wife, the historian Caroline F. Ware.
-This work, which distinguished the “new economy” dominated by large corporations from the “old economy” based on free enterprise re-iterated the argument of Berle and Means that the rise of the large corporation had represented a revolutionary change in the US economy.
+This work, which distinguished the “new economy” dominated by large corporations from the “old economy” based on free enterprise reiterated the argument of Berle and Means, that the rise of the large corporation had represented a revolutionary change in the U.S. economy.
 As the Second World War approached, Berle and Means continued to work in public service, although their focus shifted to foreign policy.
-As Assistant Secretary of State for Latin American Affairs from 1938 to 1944, Berle was one of the architects of Roosevelt’s “Good Neighbor Policy,” a diplomatic effort aimed at securing the support of Latin American nations by distancing the US government from the excesses perpetrated by US corporate interests in the region.
+As Assistant Secretary of State for Latin American Affairs from 1938 to 1944, Berle was one of the architects of Roosevelt’s “Good Neighbor Policy,” a diplomatic effort aimed at securing the support of Latin American nations by distancing the U.S. government from the excesses perpetrated by U.S. corporate interests in the region.